“Who should I contact if I have a question that is not answered here?”

 What is the age restriction for Hapkido?

 In order to learn Hapkido at Lee’s, you need to be at least 18 years old.
-16 year-olds with a black belt in Taekwondo from Lee’s and a parent/guardian’s permission may also be allowed.
+With approval from our GM, 16 year-olds with a black belt in Taekwondo from Lee’s and a parent/guardian’s permission may also be allowed.
 However, certain techniques (primarily falling, rolling, and escapes) are taught to all students regardless of age.

 Why is there an age restriction for learning Hapkido?